ArthurCose/Scriptable-OpenNetBattle-Server/README.md

     - Generated from areas and updated every tick.
     - Stored as `[area id].txt`
 - Paths not starting with `/server` are treated as paths to client files.
 Files of interest are available in `resources/`
+- PATHS ARE CASE SENSITIVE OUT OF WINDOWS, also avoid `\` as that's Windows specific

 ## Areas